Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 Score distribution of participating companies with completed assessments

-Figure 5.
-Distribution of scores for companies that have completed the most recent Circulytics assessment between October 2020 and August 2021.
-N=123.
+Figure 6.
+Distribution of scores for companies that completed Circulytics in the reporting cycle between October 2021 and August 2022.
+N=102.
 The number on each bar represents the number of companies that obtained that respective overall score.

 2.2 Company scores by theme

-The first category to be answered in the survey is the Enablers, which consists of five themes:
+The first category is Enablers, which consists of five themes:

 Strategy and planning